 As a company, we investigate all concerns promptly, thoroughly and fairly, and treat all those involved with respect and professionalism.
 Based on the facts found, we take appropriate action in accordance with our Global Fact-Finding Protocol (governing the internal investigation process), including, where applicable and/or required by law, notification to the Audit Committee and/or governmental authorities.
-Nothing in the Code prohibits you from communicating with government agencies or entities about possible violations of federal, state, or local laws or otherwise providing information to or filing a complaint with government agencies or entities, or participating in government agency investigations or proceedings, and the Code does not require you to notify the Company of any such communications.
+Nothing in the Code prohibits you from communicating with government agencies or entities about possible violations of federal, state, or local laws or otherwise providing information to or filing a complaint with government agencies or entities, and the Code does not require you to notify the Company of any such communications.